flaviomicheletti/docker/postgres1/readme.md

     -v ./data:/var/lib/postgresql/data \
     postgres

-What about the last world in the lat line `postgres`?
+What about the last world in the last line `postgres`?

 The last word "postgres" in the command refers to the Docker image that the container will be based on.